acconeer/acconeer-python-exploration/docs/a111/radar_data_and_control/config_overview.rst

 * Hardware Accelerated Average Samples (HWAAS) is related to the number of pulses averaged in the radar to produce one data point.
 A high number will increase the radar loop gain but each sweep will take longer to acquire and therefore limit the maximum update rate.

 * The gain of the amplifiers in the sensor.
-Adjusting this parameter so the ADC isn't saturated and at the same time the signal is above the quantization noise is necessary.
+Adjusting this parameter so the ADC is not saturated and at the same time the signal is above the quantization noise is necessary.
 A gain figure of 0.5 is often a good start.

 Sweep and update rate